 Artists in Residence

-The Pottery Department’s inaugural Artist-in-Residence, Jennifer Fitzhugh, completed her residency in August 2012.
+The Ceramics Department’s inaugural Artist-in-Residence, Jennifer Fitzhugh, completed her residency in August 2012.
 Her lasting contribution to the Pottery Department was converting the old Alpine kiln into a soda-fire kiln.